Blood (The X-Files): Plot

 Scully performs an autopsy on McRoberts' body and discovers signs of phobia including high levels of adrenaline and the same substance found on the elevator killer.
 She hypothesizes that the substance, when combined with other neurochemicals, produces an LSD-like reaction.
 As Mulder and Scully build a case, Funsch becomes more psychotic, continuing to see violent messages on electronic displays.
 Blood is associated in some way with each incident; a volunteer asks Ed to donate blood at a department store and seconds later he sees several violent images flash across a sales display of TV sets, followed by a message to get a gun from the sporting goods department.

 Late at night, while investigating an orchard, Mulder is sprayed by a crop-dusting helicopter and ends up in the hospital.
 There, he sees the message "Do It Now" on television and realizes that when people are exposed to the pesticide, which contains a chemical designed to provoke fear in insects, these subliminal messages are relayed to them on purpose and their phobias are exacerbated enough to cause them to kill.
 Mulder believes the town is being used as a testing ground by a third party, implying that the government is complicit.
 Eventually, after being confronted, a city councilman agrees to stop the spraying and test the community under the guise of a cholesterol study.

 Mulder and Scully, reading that Funsch has not been tested yet, arrive at his house to find it strewn with smashed electronic devices.
 Mulder deduces that blood is Ed's phobia and that he has seen the subliminal messages, and an empty rifle case signals that Funsch is going to act on his paranoia.
 Funsch positions himself at the top of a clock tower overlooking a blood drive and begins shooting randomly.
 Mulder climbs up to Funsch and overpowers him; Funsch is taken away on a stretcher.
-Mulder makes a call to Scully and sees the message "All done, Bye Bye" on his cell phone display.
+Mulder makes a call to Scully to tell her the investigation has been resolved, but sees the message "ALL DONE" followed by "BYE-BYE" suddenly appear on his cell phone display.
 Scully calls out to Mulder but he is speechless.